mprib/caliscope/README.md

 NOTE (11/16/2023): I'm currently in the midst of a large refactor to allow a processing pipeline that integrates entirely with pre-recorded footage.
 This is intended to sidestep the limitations of a webcam-based approach.
 My internal target for this milestone is the end of November.
 At that point, frame syncronization will need to be performed in an outside process, and streamlining that would be my next major milestone.
 I'm hoping interested people can point me toward useful tools for this that could be integrated into pyxy3d: https://github.com/mprib/pyxy3d/discussions/496

+The current `main` is no longer targetting the webcam based workflow, so if you would like to play around with that I woudl recommend installing from PyPI or going back to a previous state:https://github.com/mprib/pyxy3d/tree/f0c69821c3a744d16b5bc44bbba0f9763a9a279c

 <div align="center"><img src = "pyxy3d/gui/icons/pyxy_logo.svg" width = "150"></div>